Skip to cookie consent Skip to main content

 Mass General Brigham

 Type 1 diabetes was once known as insulin-dependent or juvenile diabetes.
-It usually develops in children, teens, and young adults.
+It is an autoimmune disease that usually develops in children, teens, and young adults.
 But it can happen at any age.
 Type 1 diabetes is less common than type 2.
 About 5 to 10% of people with diabetes have type 1.

 Most people with diabetes have type 2 diabetes (about 90 to 95%).
 Type 2 diabetes typically develops in people over age 45, but more children, teens, and young adults are developing it.